COVID-19 (Coronavirus) Testing: Active Infection & Antibody

 How much does COVID-19 testing cost?

-Both COVID-19 active infection and antibody tests are covered by most major insurances; however, we recommend patients reach out to their specific insurance provider to confirm coverage prior to testing.
-For those without insurance, our centers are able to offer the test under our standard Prompt-Pay program.
+We recommend patients reach out to their specific insurance provider to confirm coverage prior to testing.
+For those without insurance, our centers offer testing under our standard Prompt-Pay program.
 The cost through our Prompt-Pay program is $139, due at the time of the visit, plus a lab fee that is billed separately by Quest.

 VISITOR POLICY: The health and safety of our patients and team is our top priority.
 Out of this concern, all visitors (with some exceptions) accompanying a patient are prohibited from entering our facility.
 Exceptions to this policy are: